 Who we are

 ASCUS Art & Science is a non-profit volunteer organisation.
-Founded in 2008 and a registered non-profit company limited by guarantee since 2013, we are an organisation dedicated to building a community of artists, scientists, and other individuals interested in how art and science can engage new and wider audiences for both fields.
+Founded in 2008 and a registered non-profit company limited by guarantee since 2013, we are an organisation dedicated to building a community of artists, designers, scientists, and other individuals interested in how art, design and science can engage new and wider audiences for both fields.
 ASCUS is neither an arts nor a scientific body, but an organisation dedicated to developing art-science intersections.

 Why are we called ASCUS?

-An ascus also is type of cell found in lichen – itself a structure formed by a symbiosis of organisms from two very different kingdoms (fungi and plants), just as we are a symbiosis of artists and scientists.
+An ascus also is type of cell found in lichen – itself a structure formed by a symbiosis of organisms from two very different kingdoms (fungi and plants), just as we are a symbiosis of creative practitioners and scientists.
 In lichen, the ascus is the place where spores are produced which then colonise new, barren areas of the world.